If there is one group that has lost big with the pandemic, it is the artists. Comedians, singers, actors, ah and then the speakers too.

 For example, for my part, I have been sharing from the very beginning the stages of the evolution of my online store with my subscribers.
 They know pretty much everything that is going on in my day to day business and they feel like they are part of the game.
 As if they were building it with me.
 I even cried once out of despondency and didn't hide it.
 And it touched my fans.s fans.

-People love REAL content, not just good smiles, life is good and being sold show tickets or merchandise.
+People love REAL content, not just good smiles, life is good and being sold tickets to shows or merchandise.
 They love to hear your stories.
 They love you for who you are.
 And Facebook, him, reward the creators.

 And there are a host of other tools offered by Facebook such as the stars your fans can give you during Facebook live, the option of monthly subscription in the amount of your choice for superfans to whom you can give exclusive content, there is a section that allows you to do live shows and charge an entrance fee, you can also create a store directly on Facebook where people can buy what you have to sell.endre.